mdenoronha/dating-app/README.md

 ### Features Left to Implement ###
 * The site makes use of a reject record for the quick swipe feature, this can be expanded to allow users to 'block' certain members
 * The check for new messages is not realtime and is instead an AJAX request running periodically.
 Under larger use this would need replacing with a realtime solution
-* Users are currently not able to delete engagmeent records, this can be implemented
+* Users are currently not able to delete engagement records, this can be implemented
-* Only three sexuality prefrences and two gender options are currently available, this can be expanded to accomadate more users
+* Only three sexuality preferences and two gender options are currently available, this can be expanded to accommodate more users
 * If a user's subscription has ended, the user is still premium until they try to complete a premium action - then they are downgraded.
 Ideally this would update on subscription end date.

 Technologies Used
 ---------------
 * Python was used extensively in the creation of the app
 * The Django framework was used in creation of the app
-* the django-filters package was used to faciliate the search functionality
+* the django-filters package was used to facilitate the search functionality
-* The Stripe platform and stripe.js is used to faciliate the subscription feature
+* The Stripe platform and stripe.js is used to facilitate the subscription feature
 * Heroku was used for public hosting the application
 * Heroku Postgres was used as the SQL database management system
 * AWS S3 was used for data storage of profile photos
-* boto3 was used to faciliate the connection to the S3 bucket
+* boto3 was used to facilitate the connection to the S3 bucket
 * jQuery was used extensively to aid front end functionality
 * Bootstrap was used extensively for front end styling
 * Popper.js and bootstrap-select are used to support Bootstrap's dropdown feature
 * datepicker.js is used for the edit profile date option
 * jQuery-ui is used for the draggable and droppable elements on the quick swipe section and user's profile photos
-* touch-punch.js is used to faciliate jQuery-ui on mobile
+* touch-punch.js is used to facilitate jQuery-ui on mobile
 * Fontawesome is used for icons

 Testing